'Regret:' Founder of Englewood non-profit backed by NFL, Roc Nation apologizes for dreadlock cutting

 The Crushers Club has operated since 2013 in Englewood, offering boxing, music and other programs, was given a $200,000 grant from the NFL's Inspire Change initiative.

-In a now deleted tweet, the organization's founder Sally Hazelgrove posted photos in 2016 with the caption "Another crusher let me cut his dreads off.
+In a now deleted tweet, the organization's founder, Sally Hazelgrove, posted photos in 2016 captioned "Another crusher let me cut his dreads off.
 It's symbolic of change and their desire to have a better life."

 The photos resurfaced on social media this week.